Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 # How that work ?
 Every shaders and lights are stored in the dedicated folders.

-- `Shaders`               Shaders .DUF (uncompressed) files + Render of ball scene to see how the shader look.
+- `Shaders Presets/DISL`               Shaders .DUF (uncompressed) files + Render of ball scene to see how the shader look.
-- `Lights`                Lights .DUF (uncompressed) files + Render of ball scene to see how the light look.
+- `Light Presets/DISL`                Lights .DUF (uncompressed) files + Render of ball scene to see how the light look.
-- `Example-renders`       Example render of one shader or light in many situation (no rules).
-- `Stress-test`           Test scene to figure out if your shader or light work in every situations.
+- `Scenes/Stress-test`           Test scene to figure out if your shader or light work in every situations.
-- `Textures`              Texture who are mostly used by shaders.
+- `Runtime/Textures/DISL`              Texture who are mostly used by shaders.

 # How to download and apply shaders or lights ?